-When the installation is completed, The message ‘Success!’ appears.
-So press ‘OK’.
+When the installation is complete, the message ‘Success!’ will appear.
+Press ‘OK’.

-Without ‘Virtual Camera Driver’ installed, you cannot progress to the following procedure so do not forget to install it.
-Next, we set up this ‘Virtual Camera’.
+Without ‘Virtual Camera Driver’ installed, you cannot progress to the next procedure, so do not forget to install this.
+Next, we will set up the ‘Virtual Camera’.

-After installing ‘Virtual Camera Driver’, press the ‘Launch Compositor’ button next.
+After installing ‘Virtual Camera Driver’, press the ‘Launch Compositor’ button.

-It brings up ‘Compositor’, so let’s set up the camera first.
+This brings up ‘Compositor’.
+Let’s set up the camera first.
 Press the ‘CAMERA’ button in the second row on the left side of the window.
 Then, press the ‘Add’ icon under ‘Camera Profiles’ to open the ‘Edit Camera’ window.

-Select ‘DEVICE’ at the top on the left, select ‘VMC_Camera’ for ‘Device’.
+Select ‘DEVICE’ at the top left, select ‘VMC_Camera’ for ‘Device’.